DomWat/capstone/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 We are a revolutionary online education platform that provides tutoring for for those who need assistance at a free cost.
 Yes, at a free cost.
 Some of you may wonder why create a website the provide free assistance.
 Well, in 2020 many people were affected by the Pandemic in several ways.Many lost their job or even worse a family member.
 Because of this deadly virus the world started transitioning to remotely working and  learning remotely.
-Many students have found the online learning has not been a very pleasent experience.
-Until things goo back to normal we are here to help student with resources and make online learning a great experience.
+Many students have found the online learning has not been a very pleasant experience.
+Until things go back to normal we are here to help student with resources and make online learning a great experience.

 Why an app such as this can be helpful: